 On my last trip to Berlin, I was excited to buy some cool souvenirs for the family members who couldn’t make the annual vacay.
 When I took my 10 items (everything from gadgets to t-shirts) to the register, the man behind the counter, in a very thick German accent says “that will be $250.”
 This immediately struck me as strange because not many storeowners will tell you what the exchange price is…let alone know it off the top of their heads.
 As I looked at the prices on each item and added it up, I noticed that my entire order was no more than €95.25 (€ is the symbol for the currency used by most European countries within the Eurozone called the euro).
 Thankfully, I found out the exchange rate from U.S. dollar to Euro before leaving for my trip.
+Since exchange rates are always changing, I thought it was best not to leave anything to chance.
 I whipped out my trusty iPhone and multiplied 95.25 x 1.4389 (the exchange rate).
 To my surprise, my total was really $137.06 and not $250!
 Basically, this fool was trying to rob me!

 To avoid being taken to Suckaville, here are some helpful tips to keep in mind when shopping in Europe: